BubbatheVTOG/2013-Pixel-ArchLinux/README.md

 From here on this guide will be Arch Linux centric, but other Linux's should work just fine.

 ## Necessary Packages (Arch Linux package names)
-Most of these packages are for Arch Linux, but other Linux's also have them available.
+These packages are for Arch Linux, but other Linux's should also have them available.
 1. `intel-ucode` && `linux-headers` This stops *some* of the stupid fan noise.
 2. `acpi` & `acpid` This lets the OS use hardware based events for power managment.
 3. `thermald` This reduces *some* of the stupid fan noise.